FEASTorg/BREADS/README.md

 This project has since grown and evolved, start by reading the [docs](docs/README.md)

+This is a live Google Drive folder where you can add ideas for the 'ideas.drawio' or make a new diagram if you want a collaborative visual space.
+Diagrams for documentation should be version controlled using Git as part of a GitHub repository on this org.

 ## Project Overview

 | Name | Type | Current Revision | Notes |